-For the test deck and review we choose to use Cabot’s Australian Timber Oil in the Natural tone.
+For the test deck and review, we choose to use Cabot’s Australian Timber Oil in the Natural tone.

 Appearance After Initial Stain Application: 7

-- The Natural Tone of the Cabot Stain did a remarkable job at restoring the wood colors in our pine deck.
+– The Natural Tone of the Cabot Stain did a remarkable job of restoring the wood colors in our pine deck.
 The stain did not penetrate into the wood as expected and had shiny spots throughout the flooring.

 Preventing UV Graying at 2 Year Mark: 6

 -The Cabot Deck Stain showed 60% color retention after 2 years.
 The Natural tint faded in color significantly on the flooring.
-We expected better results from the Cabot Australian Timber Oil.
+We expected better results from Cabot Australian Timber Oil.

 Wear/Tear and Peeling: 7.5

--On 25% of the decking surface the Cabot Stain was completely gone after two years.
+-On 25% of the decking surface, the Cabot Stain was completely gone after two years.
 It seemed that the winter did substantial damage to the stain as there was heavy wearing.

 Cost Per Square Foot: 8